Last updated on

 Stick On Backsplash

 These tiles will give your backslash a metallic tile look.
-The tiles are stainless steel but they are stick-on so it’s really easy to simply peel and stick them on the wall.
+The tiles are stainless steel, but they are stick-on, so peeling and sticking them on the wall is straightforward.

 Pros: brushed aluminum matte surface and self-adhesive back sticker, no grout; directly stick the tile on the wall, save your time and money on labor; resistant to heat and moisture; easy to clean.